rajeshmajumdar/zz/README.md

 ## zz - Git alternative in Python

 A git alternative but it's zz implemented in python.
-The whole goal behind this project is to understand the working og `git`.
+The whole goal behind this project is to understand the working of `git`.

 ### Progress
 - [x] zz init